kblomqvist/mysyslog/README.md

 #### Reconsider

-- select() could be a useful wrapper for write procedures (of log messages)
+- select() for write procedures (of log messages)
-- ...
+- Lamport timestamps for syncronization